Kneckter/Rotomonitor/README.md

 # SETTINGS
 ```
 token: Mandator, discord bot token, bot should have send message and manage message permissions in the designated channel

 channel: Default channel ID of where to post device/instance status
 deviceStatusChannel: Specific channel ID of where to post device status
 instanceStatusChannel: Specific channel ID of where to post instance status
 deviceSummaryChannel: Specific channel ID of where to post the device summary
+deviceDetailedSummaryChannel: Specific channel ID of where to post the device detailed summary
+questChannel: Specific channel ID of where to post the quest instance details

 userAlerts: an array of user IDs to DM upon device going offline

 url: URL of your RDM website, by default IP:9000 but can use actual URL if you have a properly configured reverse proxy
 websiteLogin: Username to login with
 websitePassword: Password for the username